As you can easily imagine, not everyone saw the Burning as a blow for Irish freedom, especially British officialdom.

 Henry Robinson died in Dorset in 1927 (coincidentally the same year Kevin O’Higgins was assassinated).
 Generally well-regarded for some major improvements in Irish local government, all Irish national newspapers published positive obituaries.

-If you’d like more about the man Robinson see this review of a recent biography, Activities: Wise & Otherwise by Brendan O’Donoghue which this writer (surprisingly) found a very interesting read.
+If you’d like more about Robinson see this review of a recent biography, Activities: Wise & Otherwise by Brendan O’Donoghue which this writer (surprisingly) found a very interesting read (The photos of Robinson were scanned from the book).

-George Vanston met a strangely ironic end considering his survival in the Burning.
+George Vanston met a strangely ironic and tragic end considering his survival in the Burning.
 He died during a killer heatwave while on a family holiday in North Wales, of all places.
+Several Irish and English newspapers ran obituaries.

 He was buried in Mount Jerome Cemetery, Harold’s Cross, Dublin.
-His family remained in Dublin where his widow Clementina died in 1948.
+Some of his family remained in Dublin where his widow Clementina died in 1948.

 Ernest William C. Leach (27 July 1859-13 March 1929) was the son of a Surgeon from Southwark, London.
 He joined the civil service in London and married Madelina Isabel Vindon in 1890.
 By 1894 he had been posted to the LGB in Dublin.
 The couple had 6 children, the 5 Dublin-born surviving.
 They lived in Rathgar, Milltown and then Rathmines – affluent southside suburbs of Dublin.